hamed-shirbandi/MvcPagedList.Core/README.md

 @PagedList.Pager(actionName: "search", controllerName: "home",
     routeValues: new
     {
-        //Here we set term from Request.Query and set it to the controller term = Context.Request.Query["term"],
+        //Here we set term as a value and send it to the controller term = Context.Request.Query["term"],
     },
     pagerOptions: